 At Carilion Roanoke Memorial Hospital, it is actually preventable falls.
-Like many Level 1 Trauma Centers across the nation, preventable falls accounted for a majority of trauma admissions in 2015, surpassing the previous leading cause, motor vehicle and motorcycle accidents.
+Like many Level 1 Trauma Centers across the nation, preventable falls account for a majority of trauma admissions, surpassing even motor vehicle and motorcycle accidents.

-“We see a lot of elderly patients come in due to ground level falls,” said Dinwiddie.
+“A lot of elderly patients come in due to ground-level falls,” said trauma nurse specialist Sarah Dinwiddie, R.N.
 “They are just doing something like walking across the house to get to the bathroom and they fall.”

 The number one way to prevent falls is to stay in motion.
 Exercise and movement can help prevent falling by improving motor skills, core strength and balance.
 Walking and gentle exercises help build and maintain strength and coordination.
 All of these can help you keep you independent and at home.

-“Research is telling us exercise is the best method of fall prevention,” said Dinwiddie.
+“Research is telling us exercise is the best method of fall prevention,” Sarah says.
 “Walk in circles at your house or outside; even simple chair raises can keep someone strong and healthy.”

 Carilion Wellness offers free classes for seniors to improve strength and flexibility and to help keep seniors active.
-Talk with your doctor to see what types of exercise and movement are right for you.
+Talk with your primary care physician to see what types of exercise and movement are right for you.

 Keep paths clear to frequently used rooms in your house, such as the bathroom and bedroom.
 Clear clutter from the floors and be cautious of trip hazards such as animals or children.
 Remove throw rugs as they can increase your risk of falling and keep items in easy to reach places.
 Wear comfortable shoes with good soles, avoiding big slippers and shoes with slick soles.